MikeBidinger/MikeBidinger/README.md

 ## Hi there :wave: my name is Mike Bidinger

-I'm mainly a Python programmer, but even more so a data and tech enthusiast!
+I'm mainly a Python programmer, but even more so a data and tech enthusiast! :man_technologist:
-:technologist:
 Apart from the fact that I already have quite a bit of knowledge, I keep challenging myself and others to broaden my knowledge.
 *#ILoveToLearn*